-7.3.
+6.3.
 EVALUATION

-Projects selected through the Bidding Program will ultimately participate and receive incentives through either the Existing Facilities or Industrial Process and Efficiency programs.
 The primary goal of the evaluation will be to measure and verify energy savings attributable to the program.
 A secondary goal will be to assess and provide information to improve program implementation processes for this new offering.

-Given the significant amount of energy savings expected from the selected projects, and the stratified sampling approach planned for impact evaluation, NYSERDA expects that each project selected through the Bidding Program will be examined in the overall evaluation of the programs in which they ultimately enroll.
+Given the significant amount of energy savings expected from the selected projects, and the stratified sampling approach planned for impact evaluation, NYSERDA expects that most projects selected through the Bidding Program will be examined in the overall evaluation.
 NYSERDA further expects that the projects selected through the RFP will have unique process issues and research questions and will ensure that these are sufficiently addressed as part of the overall process evaluation of the incentive programs.

 The timing of impact and process evaluation efforts will likely follow the timing outlined for the incentive programs where the selected projects receive their funding.
-However, as the RFP process and resultant projects are implemented, NYSERDA will more fully assess timing of the evaluation on this program element and refine as necessary.
+However, as the RFP process and resultant projects are implemented, NYSERDA will more fully assess timing and design of the evaluation on this program element and refine as necessary.